BlauGroup/RNMC_archived/README.md

 - `base_seed`: seeds used are `base_seed, base_seed+1, ..., base_seed+number_of_simulations-1`
 - `thread_count`: is how many threads to use.
 - `step_cutoff`: how many steps in each simulation
-- `logging`: whether to print logging info to stdout

 ### The Reaction Network Database